brunozalc/raftlike/design.typ

   [`log`], [Source of truth for all data],
 )

+This is enough to recover from failures.

 == Storage Format

-State is serialized to JSON and written to `./states/raft_state_<id>.json` after every modification:
+The node state is serialized to JSON and written to `./states/raft_state_<id>.json` after every modification, such as term changes (elections), vote grants or log appends.
-- Term changes (elections)
-- Vote grants
-- Log appends

 == Recovery Process

-On startup:
-+ Load persistent state from disk
-+ Initialize as follower in last known term
-+ Wait for leader heartbeat or timeout
+On startup (either at start or when recovering from a failure), the node loads its state from the `.json` file and initializes itself as a follower in the last known term.

 = Failure Handling

+Detecting failures accordingly is important to ensure the system's reliability and availability.

-== Leader Failure
+== Leader Crashes

-*Detection:* Followers detect via missed heartbeats (>400ms).
+Followers detect via missed heartbeats (>400ms).

-*Recovery:*
-+ Election timeout expires
-+ Follower becomes candidate
-+ New leader elected within ~500ms
+In case a leader is not detected, the follower nodes will start an election when the correspondent timeout expires.
+That means a new leader will be chosen within ~500ms.

-*Data safety:* Log entries committed on majority survive leader crashes.
+The log entries committed on majority survive any leader crashes.

 == Split Votes

-If two candidates start elections simultaneously:
-- Both may fail to achieve majority
-- Election timeout fires again with *different* random delays
-- System eventually converges (typically within 2-3 attempts)

-== Network Partitions

-*Scenario:* Cluster splits into [Leader, A] and [B, C]
+Two candidates might start elections at the same time.
+In that case, both might not receive a majority of votes.
+The election timeout will fire again, but with a different random delay, and the system will eventually converge (within 2-3 rounds)

+= Limitations and Future Improvements

+The Raft consensus algorithm is not perfect and has natural limitations.
+In the context of the CAP theory, it is a CP system (consistent and partition-tolerant).

+*Consistency (✓):* All committed log entries are replicated to a majority before being considered committed.
+No node can have conflicting committed data.

-The minority partition (Leader, A) cannot commit new entries (no majority).
-The majority partition (B, C) elects a new leader and continues operating.
+*Partition tolerance (✓):* During network partitions, the majority partition elects a new leader and continues operating.
+The minority partition safely halts write operations.

-When partition heals, the old leader sees higher term and steps down.
+*Availability (✗):* The system becomes unavailable in two scenarios:
++ During leader elections (\~300-500ms window)
++ For minority partitions (cannot achieve quorum)

+The algorithm also has a problem with throughput.
+Raft runs on a single-leader model, which means it centralizes all operations (writes, reads and replication), creating a performance bottleneck.

+Not only that, but scaling such a system is also hard, given that the leader workload grows with the total number of nodes.

-= Future Improvements
+== Future Improvements

 + Snapshot/compaction for log growth
 + Batched log replication for throughput